alyesp/retail-tracker/README.md

 * Use the models template above to set up the models.

 * Seed the Database
-  * After creating the models, run `npm run seed` to test the routes.
+  * After creating the models, run `npm run seed` to test the routes in CLI.
+  * MYSQL tables being started by `node seeds/index.js` in CLI
+  * Start node by running `npm start` in CLI

 * Log into Insomnia to test your routes for GET, PUT, POST and DELETE.